appelson/litigation_extract/README.md

 # Legal Complaint Extraction Pipeline

 A pipeline for extracting structured data from federal civil rights complaint documents using LLMs.
-Raw complaint text is fed through a structured prompt, and the JSON outputs are parsed into relational tables for analysis.
+Raw complaint text extracted from complaint PDFs via Lex Machina is fed through a structured prompt, and the JSON outputs are parsed into relational tables for analysis.

 ---